Game | Players | Level | Description |

 By Howard Fosdick © BestFreeNewGames.com

-Playing cards are a collection of generic game pieces with which you can play hundreds of different games.
+Playing cards are generic game pieces with which you can play hundreds of different games.
 They're flexible, inexpensive, and portable.

 Over the next several centuries cards spread to middle eastern societies in Persia, Arabia, and Egypt.
 They didn't arrive in Europe until later; the first recorded reference to playing cards there appears in the 1300s in the Spanish peninsula.